Articles, thoughts and essays.

 “Oops, sorry.”

-“We are getting quite a buzz here, aren’t we?”
+“We are getting quite a buzz on here, aren’t we?”
 Just then, a car pulled up to park in front of their window.
-And they both sat starring at the occupants.

 “Ginnie,.. shut up.”